Architecture Overview

 Key design decisions

 Demand-driven provisioning.
-Webhooks record demand (pending jobs in Redis).
-The worker creates supply (Kubernetes pods) to match.
+Webhooks record demand (pending jobs in PostgreSQL).
+The scheduler creates supply (Kubernetes pods) to match.
 This separation keeps webhook responses fast: no GitHub API calls or Kubernetes operations on the webhook path.
+The scheduler is woken by LISTEN/NOTIFY (or a 15s timeout) rather than polling.

 Ephemeral runners.
 Each job gets a fresh pod.
 No state persists between jobs.
-Pods are deleted after completion by the worker’s cleanup loop.
+Pods are kept for 6 hours after completion so logs and events remain inspectable, then deleted by the scheduler.

 One pod per node.
 The device plugin advertises a single riseproject.com/runner resource per node.
 The Kubernetes scheduler enforces exclusive access: only one runner pod can be scheduled on each RISC-V node at a time.